What is the Educational & Training Voucher Program?

 The Educational and Training Voucher Program (ETV) gives the Children's Division the opportunity to provide educational and training funds to assist eligible youth interested in pursuing a higher education to reach their goals.
 The Missouri ETV program is administered by Foster Care to Success.

 Who is eligible?

 You may be eligible if you:

-- Are currently eligible for in Chafee Foster Care Independence Program Services
+- Are currently eligible for the Chafee Foster Care Program for Successful Transition to Adulthood

 - Were adopted or obtained legal guardianship from foster care after your 16th birthday